david-ca6/Resolve-OpenCaptions/readme.md

 ### Why make it?
 The starting point of OpenCaptions is based on one of my older projects, [Resolve_TextPlus2SRT](https://github.com/david-ca6/Resolve_TextPlus2SRT).
 But TextPlus2SRT was more a custom script for my own use than anything else; it was missing a lot of features, it only worked with Linux, required typing in a terminal, and it only allowed converting SRT to TextPlus, nothing more.
 OpenCaptions is intended to be a stronger base to work from to make a more powerful and user-friendly tool.

+## Disclaimer about experimental features
+> The OpenCaptionsAuto plugin, the subtitle to Text+ conversion, and the subtitle conversion rely on a bug in the DaVinci Resolve API that allow to read the subtitle text from the subtitle name filed.
+If that bug gets fixed, all plugins that convert sub tracks to Text+ will break.
+Using OpenCaptions with a srt file is more reliable.